USS Little Rock (CL-92): 1967: Six-Day War, USS Liberty incident

 The two destroyers reached the limping Liberty during the morning watch on 9 June 1967, finding her listing to starboard, while the plethora of shell and fragment holes topside, the burned and scarred paintwork, and the gaping torpedo hole in her hull bore mute testimony to the unbridled ferocity of the attack of the previous afternoon.

 Davis rang down "all stop" at 0632 on 9 June 1967 and lay-to, launching her motor whaleboat.
 The boat then made runs between Davis and Liberty, transferring medical and damage control parties.
 At 1030, two helicopters from America rendezvoused with Liberty and began transferring the more seriously wounded to the carrier.
 An hour later, about 350 miles east of Souda Bay, Crete, America rendezvoused with Liberty.
 The carrier's crew, as well as Little Rocks, lined every topside vantage point, silent, watching the helicopters bring 50 wounded and nine dead from Liberty to America.
 As Liberty drew alongside, listing, her sides pocked and perforated with shell, nearly 2,000 of the carrier's crew were on the flight deck and, spontaneously moved by the sight, gave the battered Liberty and her crew a cheer.

-America's medical team worked around the clock removing shell fragments, and treating various wounds and burns.
+Americas medical team worked around the clock removing shell fragments, and treating various wounds and burns.

 Once on the scene Little Rock transferred Lt.
 John C. Cockram, her damage control assistant, in addition to two corpsmen, to Liberty, and took on board some of the less seriously wounded men.
 Later, after Davis had transferred two photographers to the ship by helicopter at 1402, Ens.
 David P. Breuer, Davis's main propulsion assistant, was transferred to the battered ship by helo at 1606.
 As the destroyer's ship's historian later noted proudly, "Davis...established vital ship functions, assisted in cleaning up the ship and provided hot food for the Libertys crew..." and handled all communications.
 Lt.
 Cmdr.
 William R. Pettyjohn, chief staff officer, ComDesRon 12, assumed the duties as Libertys executive officer (9-14 June) replacing Lt.
 Cmdr.
 Armstrong, who had died of his grievous wounds suffered in the attack.
 Vice Adm.
 Martin visited Liberty on 9 June, arriving and departing by helicopter to see the damage for himself.

 Little Rocks sick bay also aided the stricken ship.
 Most of the seriously wounded men were taken to America, where two Little Rock corpsmen were dispatched to help in the operating room.
 Eight of the less seriously wounded, however, were cared for in Little Rocks sick bay.
 The cruiser returned to Gaeta on 19 June, many days after her scheduled return.